 What is the vacation policy like at Cellular Sales?
 How many vacation days do you get per year?

 have to get your days covered by another employee or you are not going.

 0 there is no PTO

 Answered Feb 26, 2023

 What tips or advice would you give to someone interviewing at Cellular Sales?

 Asked Jul 28, 2018

 Be yourself.
-They are looking for imperfect people.
+They are looking for charismatic and genuine people.